-Departure • Join your group to begin a month of village-based community service in Peru’s Sacred Valley of the Inca.
-The group flight departs from Miami International Airport where you meet one of your leaders who travels with the group to Lima, Peru.
+Departure • The group flight departs from Miami International Airport where you meet one of your leaders who travels with the group to Lima, Peru.

 Lima to Cusco • Fly from Lima to Cusco, and travel by charter bus to Ollantaytambo.

-Our Host Village • Take a short bus ride from Ollantaytambo to our host village, tucked into the Andes of Urubamba Province.
-Here, immerse yourself in village life and complete meaningful volunteer projects through our partnership with the local elementary school.
+Our Host Village • Take a short bus ride from Ollantaytambo to our host village in the Urubamba province tucked into the Andes.
+Immerse yourself in village life and complete meaningful volunteer projects through our partnership with the local community.

 Weekend Excursions • Use weekends to further explore the Sacred Valley.
 Take a hike to the Lares hot springs or visit the Inca ruins at Moray or Pisac.
 Learn about traditional dyeing and weaving practices at a women’s textile collective in Chinchero.
-On your final weekend excursion, travel to the provincial capital of Cusco to explore the city’s picturesque colonial center, edged with Inca stonework, or stroll through the ruins of an ancient temple.
+Travel to the provincial capital of Cusco to explore the city’s picturesque colonial center, edged with Inca stonework, or stroll through the ruins of an ancient temple.